Charge Card vs. Credit Card: Understanding the Key Differences

 You may decide it’s worth paying a higher annual fee to enjoy the extra benefits some charge cards offer.
 American Express, for example, has a reputation for offering its card holders prestigious perks, including travel and retail purchase protections, early access to tickets for concerts and other entertainment events, and special offers from partner merchants.

-However, plenty of credit cards also come with special benefits, such as cash-back rewards, travel rewards, retail discounts, or even cryptocurrency rewards.
+However, plenty of credit cards also come with special benefits, such as cash back rewards, travel rewards, retail discounts, and more.
 And many of those card issuers don’t charge an annual fee.

 Before you sign up for any card to get the perks it offers, though, it can be a good idea to step back and assess whether it’s worth paying a higher annual fee (or accruing interest on a balance you can’t pay off) to reap those rewards.